-(d) The appellate justice, or his or her spouse or registered domestic partner,\ or a minor child residing in the household, has a financial interest or is a fiduciary\ who has a financial interest in the proceeding, or is a director, advisor, or other active participant in the affairs of a party.
-A financial interest is defined as ownership of more than a 1 percent legal or equitable interest in a party, or a legal or equitable interest in a party of a fair market value exceeding one thousand five hundred dollars \$1,500.
-Ownership in a mutual or common investment fund that holds securities does not itself constitute a financial interest; holding office in an educational, religious, charitable, fraternal service,\ or civic organization does not confer a financial interest in the organization's securities; and a proprietary interest of a policyholder in a mutual insurance company or mutual savings association or similar interest is not a financial interest unless the outcome of the proceeding could substantially affect the value of the interest.
-A justice shall make reasonable efforts to keep informed about his or her personal and fiduciary\ interests and those of his or her spouse or registered domestic partner\ and of minor children living in the household.

-(e) The justice or his or her spouse or registered domestic partner,\ or a person within the third degree of relationship\ to either of them, or the spouse or registered domestic partner\ thereof, is a party or an officer, director, or trustee of a party to the proceeding, or a lawyer or spouse or registered domestic partner\ of a lawyer in the proceeding is the spouse, registered domestic partner,\ former spouse, former registered domestic partner,\ child, sibling, or parent of the justice or of the justice's spouse or registered domestic partner,\ or such a person is associated in the private practice of law with a lawyer in the proceeding.

-(f) The justice (i) served as the judge before whom the proceeding was tried or heard in the lower court, (ii) has a-personal knowledge\ of disputed evidentiary facts concerning the proceeding, or (iii) has a personal bias or prejudice concerning a party or a party's lawyer.

-(g) A temporary or permanent physical impairment renders the justice unable properly to perceive the evidence or conduct the proceedings.

-(h) The justice has a current arrangement concerning prospective employment or other compensated service as a dispute resolution neutral or is participating in, or, within the last two years has participated in, discussions regarding prospective employment or service as a dispute resolution neutral, or has been engaged in such employment or service, and any of the following applies:

-(i) The arrangement is, or the prior employment or discussion was, with a party to the proceeding;

-(ii) The matter before the justice includes issues relating to the enforcement of either an agreement to submit a dispute to an alternative dispute resolution process or an award or other final decision by a dispute resolution neutral:

-(iii) The justice directs the parties to participate in an alternative dispute resolution process in which the dispute resolution neutral will be an individual or entity with whom the justice has the arrangement, has previously been employed or served, or is discussing or has discussed the employment or service; or
+(d) The appellate justice, his or her spouse or registered domestic partner, or a minor child residing in the household, has a financial interest or is either a fiduciary who has a financial interest in the proceeding, or is a director, advisor, or other active participant in the affairs of a party.
+A financial interest is defined as ownership of more than a 1 percent legal or equitable interest in a party, or a legal or equitable interest in a party of a fair market value exceeding \$1,500.
+Ownership in a mutual or common investment fund that holds securities does not itself constitute a financial interest; holding office in an educational, religious, charitable, service, or civic organization does not confer a financial interest in the organization's securities; and a proprietary interest of a policyholder in a mutual insurance company or mutual savings association or similar interest is not a financial interest unless the outcome of the proceeding could substantially affect the value of the interest.
+A justice shall make reasonable efforts to keep informed 1 about his or her personal and fiduciary interests and those of his or her spouse or 2 3 registered domestic partner and of minor children living in the household.
+4 5 (e)(i) The justice or his or her spouse or registered domestic partner, or a person 6 within the third degree of relationship to either of them, or the spouse or 7 registered domestic partner thereof, is a party or an officer, director, or trustee 8 of a party to the proceeding, or 9 10 (ii) a lawyer or spouse or registered domestic partner of a lawyer in the proceeding is the spouse, registered domestic partner, former spouse, former 11 12 registered domestic partner, child, sibling, or parent of the justice or of the justice's spouse or registered domestic partner, or such a person is associated 13 14 in the private practice of law with a lawyer in the proceeding.
+15 16 (f) The justice 17 18 (i) served as the judge before whom the proceeding was tried or heard in 19 the lower court, 20 21 (ii) has personal knowledge of disputed evidentiary facts concerning the 22 proceeding, or 23 24 (iii) has a personal bias or prejudice concerning a party or a party's lawyer.
+25 26 (g) A temporary or permanent physical impairment renders the justice unable properly to perceive the evidence or conduct the proceedings.
+27 28 29 (h) The justice has a current arrangement concerning prospective employment or other compensated service as a dispute resolution neutral or is participating in, or, 30 within the last two years has participated in, discussions regarding prospective 31 employment or service as a dispute resolution neutral, or has been engaged in such 32 33 employment or service, and any of the following applies: 34 35 (i) The arrangement is, or the prior employment or discussion was, with a party to the proceeding; 36 37 38 (ii) The matter before the justice includes issues relating to the enforcement of 39 either an agreement to submit a dispute to an alternative dispute resolution process or an award or other final decision by a dispute resolution neutral; 40 41 (iii) The justice directs the parties to participate in an alternative dispute 42 resolution process in which the dispute resolution neutral will be an individual 43 or entity with whom the justice has the arrangement, has previously been employed or served, or is discussing or has discussed the employment or service; or